-I also like to try a new recipe for every barbecue I attend, so even though my husband and I stayed home for the Fourth of July this year, I made sure to still try out a new recipe for our own little backyard party.
+I also like to try a new recipe for every barbecue I attend, so even though my husband and I stayed home for the Fourth of July last year, I made sure to still try out a new recipe for our own little backyard party.

 If you know anything about Child and her cooking, I know what you’re thinking: She’s known for French cooking and you made her American potato salad?

 Indeed, I did, and you will want to as well once you take a look at the ingredients: hard-boiled eggs, celery, chives, pickles and bacon.

 It’s not just the mix-ins that intrigued me, however.
 The recipe also calls for adding some of the potato water (or chicken broth) back into a bowl with the potatoes once they’re done cooking.